Top 20 Outdoors Camping Safety Tips That You Must Remember

 Be Safe on Campfire

-The campfire must be at least 15 feet away from the trees, tent walls, and shrubs.
+The campfire must be at least 15 feet from the trees, tent walls, and shrubs.
 Keep it away from your camp chairs, tables, clothing, or other flammable materials.
 See to it that you keep your fire small.
-Contain it in one area only, like the fire pit.
+It should be contained in one area only, like the fire pit.

 Check with the park rangers or campground managers if they permit building fires within the vicinity.
 During the dry season, campfires are not allowed because this can increase the risk of having wildfires.

 Be active in protecting the environment.
-Do not bring wood from one locality to another because this can carry insects and diseases.
-Buy campfire wood within your campsite.
+Do not bring wood from one locality to another, as this can carry insects and diseases.
+Instead, buy campfire wood within your campsite.

 Moreover, you must not leave the fire unattended.
 Always have a water bucket near you.
 Put out the fire before sleeping in the night.
-Finally, put out all the embers and not only the red ones.
+Finally, all the embers, not only the red ones, were removed.

 Protect your Skin from Insect Bites